OmeshR/CS-Transport-Order/README.md

 The name of the person who made the transport order can be selected before clicking on "Generate" and that will be printed on the table too.

-Please keep your internet connection active when using the tool as it is needd to find the correct date.
+Please keep your internet connection active when using the tool as it is needed to find the correct date.